n0tJad3n/hospital-proj/README.md

 3. Determine busy periods that require more manpower and make any improvements or suggestions with reference to insights gathered from the analysis.

-After answering required questions, cleaned data will be exported for visualisation in Tableau.
+📈 After answering required questions, cleaned data will be exported for visualisation in Tableau.

+## 📊 Tableau Dashboard
+You can explore the interactive dashboard on [Tableau Public](https://public.tableau.com/views/your_dashboard_link).

+Link to Tableau Dashboard on Tableau Public: